ghc-proposals/ghc-proposals/README.rst

       2. Merge the PR branch into master, and push.

-      3. Update the PR description:
+      3. Update the PR description to start with the text "The proposal has been accepted; the following discussion is mostly of historic interest." where the word "proposal" links to the final rendered version pushed above.

-         a.
-Update the "Rendered" link to point to the permanent home of the accepted proposal.
+      4. If the PR title has "(under review)", remove it.

-         b.
-Add the text "The proposal has been accepted; the following discussion is mostly of historic interest."
+      5. Set the PR to have the "Accepted" label.

-      4. Set the PR to have the "Accepted" label.
+      6. Comment on the PR that the proposal was accepted.

-      5. Comment on the PR that the proposal was accepted.
+      7. Close the PR if GitHub has not detected the merge.

-      6. Close the PR if GitHub has not detected the merge.
+      8. Announce on the committee mailing list.

 Review criteria
 ---------------